UPPMAX/UPPMAX-documentation/docs/cluster_guides/dardel_migration.md

 ???- question "My transfer job stopped.
 Is progress lost?
 Can I restart it?"

     No progress is lost.
-Yes, you can restart it: `rsync` will continue tranferring files that have not been transferred or have not been transferred completely.
+Yes, you can restart it: `rsync` will continue transferring files that have not been transferred or have not been transferred completely.

 If you want to start the job by submitting it to the job queue,